s5y-ux/CalhounsFormula/README.md

 # CalhounsFormula
 The first real world formula I discovered using data analysis.
-(Compiled to ASM) t
+(Compiled to ASM)